swig-fortran/flibcpp/doc/modules/map.rst

 Map
 ***

-Sorted dictionaries mapping keys to values.
+Maps, sorted dictionaries mapping keys to values, are not yet implemented.

 .. ############################################################################
 .. end of doc/modules/map.rst